tanawadeatharva/BharatVECTO/Documentation/User Manual/1-user-interface/H_GBX-Editor.md

 Shift time \[s\]
 :   The shift time for powershift losses.

-Inertia factor \[-\]
-:   The inertia factor for powershift losses.

 ###Chart Area

-The Chart Area displays the [Shift Polygons Input File(.vgbs)](#shift-polygons-input-file-.vgbs) as well as the declaration mode shift polygons (dashed lines) for the selected gear.
+The Chart Area displays the [Shift Polygons Input File(.vgbs)](#shift-polygons-input-file-.vgbs) as well as the declaration mode shift polygons (dashed lines) for the selected gear together with the engine's full-load curve.

 ###Controls